-Supervised patient care with direct observation of competence by instructor or preceptor, demonstration of performance on selected procedures to determine communication skills and collaboration skills.
+Supervised patient care with direct observation of competence by instructor or preceptor,

 Multiple choice, short answer, and essay questions covering topics presented in seminar by guest speakers and students.
 Research paper to determine integration of pathophysiology and treatment of respiratory diseases.